BekaValentine/cyberpunk_game/README.md

-This is a WIP cyberpunk game inspired by, and intended as an alternative prequel to, Deus Ex.
+This is a WIP cyberpunk game inspired by, and intended as a spiritual alternative prequel to, Deus Ex.

 This repo tracks the project management stuff.